mahaarbo/casclik_examples/README.md

 This contains simple tests of CASCLIK with robots.
 They are generally based on examples from constraint-based robotics articles, and some simple home-made examples.
 Many of these examples require [`py_viz_marker`](https://github.com/mahaarbo/py_viz_marker) which is a simple rviz marker adder.

 1. `moe2016_example1/2` requires the UR packages (in particular: `ur_description` and `ur_gazebo`), `gazebo`, and `py_viz_marker`.
 2. `aertbelien2014_example` requires the PR2 packages.
 If you want to explore the PR2 with kinetic kame try [kinetic_pr2](https://github.com/RichardKelley/kinetic_pr2).
-We're running out own butchered version of the URDF from that git repository, so we only need the meshes from `pr2_description` to be available.
+We're running our own butchered version of the URDF from that git repository, so we only need the meshes from `pr2_description` to be available.
 It might work to simply download the `pr2_description` from apt.
-3.

 ### Troubleshooting: